What is a Combi Boiler?

 A regular boiler is ideal for larger homes with more than one bathroom and low water pressure.

 Back Boiler Explained - located behind a fireplace

-Often referred to as BBU (Back Boiler Unit), this system provides both central heating and hot water.
+Often referred to as BBU, the Back Boiler Unit system provides both central heating & hot water.
 This will be located behind a fireplace which could be powered by gas, electric or fuel.
-This is likely to be an older system, so if you choose to convert to a gas combi system then you’re likely to benefit from energy efficiencies.
+This is likely to be an older system, so if you choose to convert to a new boiler then you’re likely to benefit from energy efficiencies.